-You'll take part in problem solving especially in issues that are at the forefront of our research.
-You will also examine case-studies that allow you to analyse and tackle the complex problems that characterise Environmental Management.
+You'll take part in problem-solving, especially in issues that are at the forefront of our research.
+You will also examine case studies that allow you to analyse and tackle the complex problems that characterise environmental management.

 We have a number of partnerships with major environmental organisations that will be of benefit to our students through lectures, workshops and research and internship opportunities.

 This course will give you a firm grounding in the fundamental principles of environmental science and environmental management.
-You'll also learn to analyse and address specific questions in environmental science and management and you'll engage with the latest research via debate and discussion.
+You'll also learn to analyse and address specific questions in environmental science and management, and you'll engage with the latest research via debate and discussion.

 You have a choice of optional modules that will allow you to tailor the course to your interests, from health, business or wildlife management and more.

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-Our superb, new £12.5m state-of-the-art building contains purpose-built labs, lecture theatres and seminar rooms as well as featuring a spectacular living wall
+Our superb £12.5m building contains purpose-built labs, lecture theatre and seminar rooms as well as featuring a spectacular living wall

-|Full-time (1 year)||£7,580||£16,780|
+|Full-time (1 year)||£10,590||£23,900|

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.